18 June, 2021

 The Chiefs ended up taking the game this time around, but they all hope players from the Defence Force will be part of a new tournament, featuring the Super Rugby Blues in the future.

-“It defintely was a really physical match, but we expected that.
+“It definitely was a really physical match, but we expected that.
 I hope that we put on a spectacle for those who watched live and through social media across the world,” says CPL Hutana.

 “People do love to watch women’s rugby and come to the games.
 The more matches there are, the more young girls get to see their future selves.
 It shows them a path way,” says SLT WIlliams.